Chirped Pulse Analysis and Control in Non-Hermitian Scattering Systems using Complex Time Delay: Data and Discussion

 It is clear from the data that the time shift of the pulse is heavily dependent on the magnitude of the dimensionless chirp parameter $\Omega'\delta_t^2$.
 We see that in both transmission and reflection, the time shift jumps from being on the scale of nanoseconds to microseconds, scaling with $\Omega'\delta_t^2$.
 We note that in the limit of large $\Omega'\delta_t^2$, and/or large $\text{Im}[\tau]$, $D_t$ converges to a frequency dependence that is identical to that of $D_f$ (modulo a sign).
 This makes sense when looking at Eq.\,\ref{Eqn: Dt} where the imaginary part of time delay is expected to dominate the time shift in the chirped pulse when $\Omega'\delta_t^2$ is large.
-This is also true for the negative chirp case, except we see that the shape of the time shift curve is reflected over the frequency axis, following the sign of the chirp rate (demonstrated in Figs.\,\ref{mainresults}(d) and \,\ref{SParam_ReflecTime}(e)).
+This is also true for the negative chirp case, except for a minus sign, following the sign of the chirp rate (as demonstrated in Figs.\,\ref{mainresults}(c-d) and \,\ref{SParam_ReflecTime}(d)).